basecamp/kamal-site/_docs/commands.md

 1d3c91ed1f55   registry.digitalocean.com/user/app:6ef8a6a84c525b123c5245345a8483f86d05a123   "/rails/bin/docker-e…"   13 minutes ago   Up 13 minutes   3000/tcp   chat-6ef8a6a84c525b123c5245345a8483f86d05a123
 ```

-You can also see just info for app containers with `mrsk app details` or just for Traefik with `mrsk traefik details`.
+You can also see just info for app containers with `kamal app details` or just for Traefik with `kamal traefik details`.

 ## Running rollback to fix a bad deploy

 If you've discovered a bad deploy, you can quickly rollback by reactivating the old, paused container image.
-You can see what old containers are available for rollback by running `mrsk app containers`.
-It'll give you a presentation similar to `mrsk app details`, but include all the old containers as well.
+You can see what old containers are available for rollback by running `kamal app containers`.
+It'll give you a presentation similar to `kamal app details`, but include all the old containers as well.
 Showing something like this:

 ```
 App Host: 192.168.0.1